anagouveia1/matlab/README.md

   Think about a Musical Clock.
 Each angle line (30, 60...) across theta, shows all the frequencies for the 12-pitches marked on the photo.
 For your reference 0deg = C and 90deg = A .

-  Within that angle vector, all 9 octaves for eacho f the pitch form the nodes on the plot.
+  Within that angle vector, all 9 octaves for each of the pitches form the nodes on the plot.

   <h1> What's that plot in real life? </h1>